Ernesttt/sentiment-analysis/README.md

          "quick" means 2 classes (negativo, positivo)

 - response
-         "full" full response, comment by comment polarity, overall_sentiment, statistics, and folksonomies "partial" partial response, ids_only polarity,  overall_sentiment, statistics, and folksonomies "minimal" only overall_sentiment and statistics
+         "folksonomies" if true returns folksonomies (remember json true/false are lowercase) "comments"  if "ids_only" returns ids_only polarity,
+                     if "full" returns comment by comment polarity if "nothing" returns nothing

 ####Data: